top of page

 And since we’re here to change your theme so that it is fully ready to convert visitors into people who pay you, simply click on the “Add New” button.

-You can either upload themes (zip file) or search for templates right in your wordpress dashboard.
+You can either upload themes (zip file) or search for templates right in your WordPress dashboard.

 Scroll down to find the template that best suits your brand and then you can customize it to suit your specific needs.